What is the correct container to use? |

 - Replace your bins if they are cracked or broken.

-How to control pests
+How to control pests:

 - Do not use hazardous, chemical pesticides since this would affect the quality of compost produced.

-- For fruit flies, fill a spray bottle with white vinegar and spray the top contents of your organics containers.
-Or trap fruit flies by placing a small amount of apple cider vinegar with a drop of dish soap in a juice glass and set next to your kitchen container.
+- For fruit flies, fill a spray bottle with white vinegar and spray the top contents of your organics containers or trap fruit flies by placing a small amount of apple cider vinegar with a drop of dish soap in a juice glass and set next to your kitchen container.

 - Sprinkle salt, white vinegar, garden lime, or Diatomaceous Earth (a natural fossil product) on top of fly larvae (maggots).